phuc16102001/rcnn-car/README.md

 ## Usage

+Regardings the pre-trained model, we have splitted it into 10 parts in `models`.
+Please first use a joiner tool (example [pinetool](https://pinetools.com/join-files)) to join those file into `best_linear_svm_alexnet_car.pth`.

-At the first stage, you need to install all the requirement libraries:
+Then, you need to install all the requirement libraries:

 ```bash
 pip install -r requirements.txt